Hkey1/async-queue/README.md

 Async Queue (Throttler).
 For rate limiting.
 For example, you use an external API and the number of requests per second is limited there.

 * Fast: Uses very fast algorithms for storage (BinHeap).
-The complexity of the any operations is no more log(n);
+The complexity of the any operation is no more log(n);
 * Simple to use
 * Can calculate remains time and limits usage
 * Can use priority